rr-learning/CausalWorld/docs/guide/evaluating_policy.rst

 friction coefficients, different goals, different initial positions or even in-episode interventions aspect to test robustness aspects.
 After the given set of environments in a protocol are being evaluated, various aggregated success metrics are being computed based on the fractional reward profiles of each episode.
-For now the following metrics are computes:
+For now the following metrics are computed:
 1. mean_last_fractional_success (which is the mean of the last fractional reward along all protocol episodes)
 2. mean_full_integrated_fractional_success (which is the mean of the normalized average fractional reward along all protocol episodes)
 3. mean_last_integrated_fractional_success (which is the mean of the normalized average fractional reward over the last 20 episode time steps along all protocol episodes)